 During construction, the site will be secured with temporary fencing, CCTV and inperson security.
-During operation, a 2m high palisade fence and security cameras will be in place that are remotely monitored 24/7.
+During operation, the security fence will be combination of 4m acoustic security fence on west, north and south sides, and a section of 2m palisade fence on east.
+Security cameras will be in place that are remotely monitored 24/7.